Mithsril/MithMaps/README.md

 -

-Invasions now work with only other people that have the mod, invaders are now red instead of colorless like on seamless
+Invasions now work with only other people that have the mod, invaders are now red instead of colorless like on seamless.
+All vanilla areas + custom areas are invadable

 -